 Should it be?

-Well, it makes me wonder because when you know our free speech rules were created, this wasn't really an option.
+Well, it makes me wonder because when our free speech rules were created, this wasn't really an option.

-There was no such thing as mass brainwashing that was coordinated through the government and the in my opinion, and uh the news networks.
+There was no such thing as mass brainwashing that was coordinated through the government and the, in my opinion, and the news networks.

-So it's a it's a danger of free speech that simply didn't exist, at least at this level, uh, until fairly recently in history.
+So it's a danger of free speech that simply didn't exist, at least at this level, until fairly recently in history.

-So it might be something we need to rethink about that, but in general, I'm I'm gonna I'm gonna be biased toward free speech if there's any gray areas.
+So it might be something we need to rethink about that, but in general, I'm going to be biased toward free speech if there's any gray areas.

 This one's a gray area, so I'm biased toward free speech.

-Um what Kimmel actually said might be a little different from what people are imagining, you know.
+let's see what else um so what kibble actually said might be a little different from what people are imagining you know uh he said

 One, he's saying that MAGA is responsible for killing Charlie Kirk.